curlyLasagna/Data-Mining-Coursework/Assignment_1/main.typ

 = Data Preprocessing

+== Encoding

+The number of cylinders, the model year and the origin of the car are all integer variables but they weren't continuous and had little cardinality, except for the model year, so we figured we could apply ordinal encoding for these features to preseve the meaningful order in the data.
+Transforming these features should improve the model's performance.

 == Normalizing numerical features

 We want to set a standard value for numerical values to allow features with different magnitudes to contribute the same impact.
-I took features of type float such as displacement, horsepower and acceleration to get standardized.
+We standardized the numerical variables: displacement, horsepower, and acceleration using the z-score method.

 == Data Binning